 North DuSable Lake Shore Drive

-c.1890 to c.1950
+Date: c.1890 to c.1950

 Overview

 To impose interstate highway standards on North DuSable Lake Shore Drive would fundamentally change the character of this important and historic parkway.
-Destroying the slower speed and meandering pleasure drive qualities of the roadway in order to increase the average traffic speed is futile as the string of traffic lights at Grant Park will remain unchanged.
+Destroying the pastoral qualities, slower speed and meandering pleasure drive qualities of the roadway in order to increase the average traffic speed.
+In reality, this all will have

 North DuSable Lake Shore Drive, like many other thoroughfares across Chicago, developed over many decades following the City’s growth.
 Portions of Lake Shore Drive and the Outer Drive, as it was known until 2020, began in stages, with most of what was Lake Michigan’s submerged lands being reclaimed from the Lake by Chicago in various phases of massive landfill projects.

-In the early days of Chicago, Michigan Avenue, which itself has been refigured, both to the south and north, actually bordered the Lakefront and Lake Michigan’s shoreline, hence its name.
-After the Chicago Fire of 1871, and continuing into the 1920s and 1930s, the development of Grant Park and what’s now the Museum Campus in the Central Area led to broader landfills.
-This occurred with the expansion of the lakefront railroads, like the Illinois Central and others, and the City’s own desire to expand the eastern sections of Grant Park.
-These same landfill projects also occurred north of the Chicago River, adding land to the Near North Side and places such as Streeterville, which was a partially infilled sandbar, and extending northward, along a great majority of the lakefront.
+Central Area led to broader landfills.
+This occurred with the expansion of the lakefront railroads, including the Illinois Central and others, and the City of Chicago’s desire to expand the eastern sections of Grant Park.
+Similar landfill projects also occurred north of the Chicago River, adding land to the Near North Side and places such as Streeterville, which was a partially infilled sandbar, and extending northward, along the majority of the lakefront.

 Parts of what was to become Lake Shore Drive date to the city’s earliest years, but the arrival of Potter Palmer, a city father, former retailer and wholesaler, investor and founder of the Palmer House Hotel, helped to further the street.
 In 1883, Palmer decided to move to the Near North Side and build a palace on the North Lakefront.
-Then known as Lincoln Parkway, in reference to President Lincoln and nearby Lincoln Park, named in his honor, Potter Palmer and his wife Bertha constructed a tremendous castle of a mansion, in an area that had few developments prior.
-This house, along with other nearby developments, supported by Potter and Bertha Palmer, often designed by Charles M. Palmer (said to be no relation), really helped to establish what’s known as the “inner drive” of North DuSable Lake Shore Drive, and what would come to be referred to as the Gold Coast Community of the Near North Side.
+Then known as Lincoln Parkway, in reference to President Lincoln and nearby Lincoln Park, named in his honor, Potter

 Over time, Lincoln Parkway, which connected to such streets as Stockton Drive, portions of Cannon Drive and Lincoln Park West, was revisioned to become Lake Shore Drive or Inner Lake Shore Drive, as it remains today.